“but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness…”

 The crucified Christ was a “stumbling block” to the Jews.
 A stumbling block was first used as the part of the trap to which they attached the bait.
 Then later, it came to mean the trap itself—an occasion of offense.
 The finished work of work was a hindrance to current Jewish doctrine.
 They expected a triumphant Messiah who would establish a kingdom, but Christ was a crucified Messiah.

 and to the Greeks foolishness,

-The Greek view of the cross was different from the Jews; they viewed it as foolishness.
+The Greek view of the cross differed from that of the Jews; they viewed it as foolish.
 There was no way they could squeeze a crucified Christ into their system of thinking.

 God’s method for reaching those without Christ is to declare the message.

 Biblical evangelicalism is one of the declaration of the crucifixion of Christ for our sins.
 God’s method for winning the lost does not cater to their system or criterion for coming to the truth.
 God uses His own system to reach them.
 The content of the cross convicts of sin supernaturally touches the heart.
 This flies in the face of much evangelism today.
 We want to do anything but tell the essential meaning of the gospel.
 Christ is the personal instrument of our salvation.

 God’s wisdom and power extend far beyond the finite capacity of man to comprehend.
 God’s power and wisdom can only be found in and from God because it comes from His eternal counsel before the world began.
 God’s plan centers on the person and work of Christ.
 This plan transcends man’s capacity to understand that God does not attempt to stoop to man’s method for determining truth.
 God uses His own plan.
 Since God’s capacity is infinite and man’s capacity is finite, there is no way a man can fully comprehend God, so God reduces His plan to the simple message of Christ crucified.